share-research/share-wp-theme/README.md

 - initial version delivered by Ian
 - 1.0.1: updated for easier maintenance via GitHub (efc)
 - 1.0.2: fixed twitter error introduced by 1.0.1 (efc)
+- 1.0.3: added logo-box for smaller logos on other pages (efc)